ROZALIYA0206/whitepaper/technical.md

 ### 3.4 Ethereum Prototype Contracts

 We have created Smart Contracts using Oraclize which demonstrate the functionality of bringing external market data from a single API onto the chain for Smart Contract resolution.
 Unfortunately the real-time aspect will not be able to operate due to excessive fees from high frequency API queries.
-Using Oracles on the Ethereum chain we run into three major problems:
+Using Oracles on the Ethereum chain we run into four major problems:

 ```
 1. Inability to obtain data in real-time